CFP: The 5th DL4C Workshop: Deep Learning for Code — Towards Human-Centered Coding Agents

 - Code Translation

-- Code Generation for Applications Beyond Code such as Reasoning, Decision Making, and Algorithmic Discovery
+- Code Generation for Applications Beyond Code (e.g., Reasoning, Decision Making, Algorithmic Discovery)

 - …

-Please consider submitting a paper describing your work, which can be research papers, technical papers, position papers, or system demonstrations.
-We are calling for regular papers with up to 9 pages of content, and short papers with up to 4 pages of content (see below), both with unlimited references and supplementary materials.
-To prepare your submission, please use the LaTeX style files for NeurIPS 2025, provided at https://media.neurips.cc/Conferences/NeurIPS2025/Styles.zip.
+Please consider submitting a paper describing your work.
+We welcome research papers, technical papers, position papers, and system demonstrations.
+We are calling for regular papers with up to 9 pages of content and short papers with up to 4 pages of content, both with unlimited references and supplementary materials.
+To prepare your submission, please use the LaTeX style files for ICML 2026.

 Important Dates and Info